DNS - Domain Name System in Computer Networking

 The DNS lookup process involves several steps:

-1. The client sends a query to the recursive resolver.
+1. Client Query: The client sends a query to the recursive resolver (e.g., www.example.com).

-3. If not cached, the resolver queries a root server.
+3. Root Server Query: If not cached, the resolver queries a root server (returns .com TLD server info).

-5. The TLD server directs the resolver to the authoritative server for the domain.
+5. Authoritative Server Query: The resolver queries the authoritative server for example.com.

-7. The resolver returns the IP address to the client.
+7. Final Response: The resolver returns the IP address to the client and caches the result.

 DNS Record Types